kozmozio/x-debug-css/README.md

-# X-Debug-Css
+# X-Debug-CSS

 This is a CSS debugger tool to debug web layouts with CSS abstraction.

+  Keyboard Controls:
+  Shift + D : Enables Blueprint debugger
+  Shift + X : Enables Outlined debugger

 ## 3 ways to use

   1. Include x-debug-css.js to your project
   ~~~
   <script src="./x-debug-css.js" type="text/javascript" language="javascript"></script>
   ~~~

   2. Use bookmarklet
-    Drag this to the bookmarks bar, and click bookmark for any page you want to debug
+    Save bookmark.html to your computer and drag it to the bookmarks bar Click this bookmark for any page you want to debug css layout.